kllrthr/doc_page/README.md

 Place this module in drupal/modules/custom/

-It should look like the drupal/modules/custom/doc_page
+It should look like this: drupal/modules/custom/doc_page

 Activate the module on the "extend" page. (/admin/modules)